bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 end
 ```

-Similar to other callbacks in Rails, the `setup` and `teardown` methods can also be used by passing a block, lambda, or method name as a symbol to call.
+Similar to other callbacks in Quails, the `setup` and `teardown` methods can also be used by passing a block, lambda, or method name as a symbol to call.

 ### Test helpers